Waking up early is an ultimate productivity lifehack to create time for what matters most

 Tip #22: Set Your Alarm for Bedtime

-What this tip means is that first of all you need at least two alarm clocks (or get a dual alarm clock).
+One of the items on the list is this: “Get enough sleep.
+Set your alarm for bedtime.”
+What it means is that first of all you need at least two alarm clocks (or get a dual alarm clock).
 You will be using one alarm clock in the usual way – for waking up in the morning.
 But you will set another alarm clock for the time when you have to go to bed.
 This alarm clock will act as a reminder to stop your activities for today and go to sleep.

 When to Set Your Bedtime Alarm

 If you don’t know at what time you have to go to bed, it’s safe enough to count back 8 hours from the time you have to wake up.
+Remember, going to bed early is the single most effective tip for waking up early.
 Start going to bed at this time, and adjust over the next days.

 Why You Need a Reminder